dalehenrich/RowanSample9/README.md

 and differ only in how the components are organized.
 #### spec_0061
 The components in this spec are organized using directory structure and common component name to isolate the conditional components.
+The package groups are all defined in terms of packages only, including conditional packages.

 The packages _RowanSample9-Loader_,  _RowanSample9-Loader-GemStone_, and _RowanSample9-Loader-Pharo_ are referenced by components named **Loader** that are located in different directories in the package structure.
 The conditional packages _RowanSample9-Loader-GemStone_ and _RowanSample9-Loader-Pharo_ are locatied in subdirectories that reflect the condition used in the subcomponent (i.e., _gemstone_ and _pharo_) and the conditional subdirectories themselves are located in a _platforms_ subdirectory to isolate the condtional component structure from the other components.

 The advantage of this approach is that as a project is ported to more platforms or versions of the same platform, the number of condtions can increase dramaticaly and without the use of the _platforms_ directory, the number of subcomponents can become unmanageable.
 #### spec_0062
+The packages and component structure are identical to the structure in spec_0061, however, the _Loader_ package group, is defined using a reference to the common/Loader component instead of conditional packages.

 #### spec_0063